-The reserve ratios are determined by the ECB subject to the maximum limit specified in the Council Regulation (EC) concerning the application of minimum reserves by the European Central Bank.
+The reserve ratios are determined by the ECB subject to the maximum limit specified in Council Regulation (EC) No 2531/98.
 The ECB applies a uniform non-zero reserve ratio to most of the items included in the reserve base.
 This reserve ratio is specified in the ECB Regulation on minimum reserves.
-The ECB sets a zero reserve ratio on the following liability categories: "deposits with agreed maturity over 2 years", "deposits redeemable at notice over 2 years", "repos" and "debt securities with agreed maturity over 2 years" (see Box II).
+The ECB sets a zero reserve ratio on the following liability categories: "deposits with an agreed maturity of over two years", "deposits redeemable at notice of over two years", "repos" and "debt securities with an agreed maturity of over two years" (see Box 14).
 The ECB may at any time change the reserve ratios.
 Changes in reserve ratios are announced by the ECB in advance of the first maintenance period for which the change is effective.